slerman12/Help-me/2-Opposing-views.md

 Put this in Synchronicities:
 ## Marina of Maracanda

 My older sister, Marina, is named after my grandpa's sister Maná, but my mom wanted a somewhat different feeling name.
-My mom didn't know this, and I didn't know this either until I literally just clicked this link that used to reference the ["world's most ancient city"](https://whc.unesco.org/en/list/603/) thing earlier, but Samarkand also happens to be named Maracanda.
+My mom didn't know this (no, she did), and I didn't know this either until I literally just clicked this link that used to reference the ["world's most ancient city"](https://whc.unesco.org/en/list/603/) thing earlier, but Samarkand also happens to be named Maracanda.
 Nice!
 -->

 ## Eczema at infancy <!--(*difficulty at the beginning*)-->